bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 That probably looks confusing, so let's break it down.

-We're building a list that will be saved to a variable named `$RemianingDoors`, so the line starts with that variable name followed by the assignment operator.
+We're building a list that will be saved to a variable named `$RemainingDoors`, so the line starts with that variable name followed by the assignment operator.
 So far, so utterly normal, but now let's look at how the list that will be saved gets created by moving our attention to the other side of the assignment operator.

-The fist thing that happens is that the range operator (`..`) is used to create a list of all the integers from `1` to `3` (inclusive), in other words, we start with a list of all possible doors.
+The first thing that happens is that the range operator (`..`) is used to create a list of all the integers from `1` to `3` (inclusive).
+In other words, we start with a list of all possible doors.
 That list is then piped to the `Where-Object` commandlet.
 This commandlet filters lists.
-It takes a list as input, applies some kind of test to each item in that list, and it returns a new list containing only the items that pass the test.
-In this case we're using a code block as our test, and the special variable `$_` represents *the value being tested*.
-So in this case `$_` will have the value `1`, then `2`, and finally `3`, and only the values that are neither equal to the door we picked or the door that has the car will pass the test.
+It takes a list as input, applies some kind of test to each item in that list, and returns a new list containing only the items that pass the test.
+In this case, we're using a code block as our test, and the special variable `$_` represents *the value being tested*.
+So in this case, `$_` will have the value `1`, then `2`, and finally `3`, and only the values that are neither equal to the door we picked nor the door that has the car will pass the test.

-If this approach is vaguely ringing some bells it's likely because the `jq` language works similarly.
+If this approach is vaguely ringing some bells, it's likely because the `jq` language works similarly.

-When you come to PowerShell after many years of programming in C-style languages like C, C++, Java, JavaScript, or PHP this takes some getting used to, but stick with it, once you get used to thinking in terms of filtering rather than looping you'll find it's extremely powerful and results in simpler and clearer code.
+When you come to PowerShell after many years of programming in C-style languages like C, C++, Java, JavaScript, or PHP, this takes some getting used to, but stick with it, once you get used to thinking in terms of filtering rather than looping you'll find it's extremely powerful and results in simpler and clearer code.

 ## Final Thoughts

 This little script is a perfect example of why I really value my coding skills.
-My current job doesn't require much traditional coding, so these kinds of little side projects more important than ever, but honestly, that's not why I chose to spent the first day of my hard-earned annual leave writing a script to simulate an imaginary TV gameshow — **I did it because it was fun 😀**.
+My current job doesn't require much traditional coding, so these kinds of little side projects are more important than ever, but honestly, that's not why I chose to spend the first day of my hard-earned annual leave writing a script to simulate an imaginary TV gameshow — **I did it because it was fun 😀**.

 I knew I _nearly_ understood the Monty Hall problem, and I knew it would be fun to experiment with it.
 To code it up, set it off, and then watch it in action.
-I knew scripting it up would force me deepen my understanding of it, and I was fairly sure I'd finally figure it out for once and for all in the process.
+I knew scripting it up would force me to deepen my understanding of it, and I was fairly sure I'd finally figure it out for once and for all in the process.
 I was right, and so was Richard Feynman — there is real pleasure in finding things out!

-Finally, I hope this little tidbit helped to re-whet your appetite for out up-coming PowerShell series!
+Finally, I hope this little tidbit helped to re-whet your appetite for our upcoming PowerShell series!